ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-degrees-of-freedom.md

 - "Degrees of Freedom in Rigid bodies."
 - "Constraints"
 ---
 Dynamical molecular systems are characterized by numerous degrees of freedom.
-The thermal motion of molecules can be decomposed into translational, rotational and vibrational components (degrees of freedom).
-Each ot these terms contrututes quadratically to the average energy.
-Classical equipartition principle states that every degree of freedom contributes equally to the total energy in thermal equilibrium.
+The thermal motion of molecules can be decomposed into translational, rotational, and vibrational components (degrees of freedom).
+Each of these terms contributes quadratically to the average energy.
+The classical equipartition principle states that every quadratic degree of freedom contributes equally to the total energy in thermal equilibrium.
 Each degree of freedom has an average energy of ½kBT and contributes ½kB to the system's heat capacity.

 ## Translational degrees of freedom
 An atom or a molecule can move in 3D.